Learn more about...

 Individuals applying for leave to enter the UK must be issued with a Defined CoS.

 Imperial is required to apply to UKVI as they need a Defined CoS.
-These applications will normally be processed by UKVI within 2 days to 2 weeks.
+UKVI typically processes these applications within 2 days to 2 weeks.
 UKVI may request additional information and/or evidence from Imperial during this process.

-Once the Defined CoS has been granted, the Staff Compliance Team will then assign it to the individual.
+Once the Defined CoS is granted, the Staff Compliance Team will assign it to the individual.

 CoS fees & Immigration Skills Charge (ISC)